rajeswar18/llava_uground/README.md

 - [😊Live Demo](https://huggingface.co/spaces/orby-osu/UGround) (Try it out yourself!)
 - [Main Code Repo](https://github.com/OSU-NLP-Group/UGround)

-Note: This is codebase to inference and train [UGround-v1](https://github.com/OSU-NLP-Group/UGround).
+Note: This is the codebase to inference and train [UGround-v1](https://github.com/OSU-NLP-Group/UGround).
 It is modified from [haotian-liu/LLaVA](https://github.com/haotian-liu/LLaVA), with changes mainly on image processing.
 We may use other codebases or architectures for later versions.

 ## Install